robertnurnberg/cdblib/Readme.md

 options:
-  -h, --help            show this help message and exit -v, --verbose         increase output with -v, -vv, -vvv etc. (default: 0) -d DEPTH, --depth DEPTH
+  -h, --help            show this help message and exit -v, --verbose         Increase output with -v, -vv, -vvv etc. (default: 0) -d DEPTH, --depth DEPTH
-                        number of plies to be added to chessdb.cn (default: 30) -p PAINT, --paint PAINT
+                        Number of plies to be added to chessdb.cn. (default: 30) -p PAINT, --paint PAINT
-                        depth in plies to try to extend the root's connected component to in each line (default: 0) -c CONCURRENCY, --concurrency CONCURRENCY
+                        Depth in plies to try to extend the root's connected component to in each line. (default: 0) -c CONCURRENCY, --concurrency CONCURRENCY
                         Maximum concurrency of requests to cdb. (default: 16) -b BATCHSIZE, --batchSize BATCHSIZE
                         Number of FENs processed in parallel.
 Small values guarantee more responsive output, large values give faster turnaround. (default: None)
-  -u USER, --user USER  username for the http user-agent header (default: None)
+  -u USER, --user USER  Add this username to the http user-agent header. (default: None)
 ```

 Sample usage and output: